Shamsīyah: Disappearance

+Shamsīyah numbers had shrunk by the late 19th century.
 When the Guyanese bishop Oswald Parry visited Mardin in 1897 he claimed to have found no trace of the Shamsīyah.
 Contrary to Parry's report, the British priest and scholar Adrian Fortescue claimed in 1913 that there were still about a hundred families who identified as Shamsīyah in Mardin.
 Fortescue also doubted the extent to which the Shamsīyah had actually adopted Christianity, referring to them as "a curious group of semi-Christian Jacobites who were once sun-worshippers".

-They still lived in Mardin at the outbreak of World War I but their subsequent fate is unknown and they appear to have since disappeared, perhaps merging into the rest of the Syriac Orthodox Church.
-According to Yazidi records, there were still Shamsīyah living in the region in the 1950s and 1960s who were persuaded by Tahseen Said, the Mîr of the Yazidis, to convert to Yazidism.
+There were still Shamsīyah in Mardin at the outbreak of World War I but their subsequent fate is unknown and they appear to have since disappeared, perhaps merging into the rest of the Syriac Orthodox Church.
+They are thus considered to be extinct as a religious group.
+The only trace of the Shamsīyah in present-day Mardin are architectural traces left behind by the community, most notably the motifs carved by the Shamsīyah at the entrances of their doors, many of which continue to face the sun.

+In addition to Syriac Christianity, it is possible that some Shamsīyah converted to Yazidism or Alevism.
+Yazidi records claim that there were still Shamsīyah living in the region in the 1950s and 1960s.
+These Shamsīyah are said to have been persuaded by Tahseen Said, the Mîr of the Yazidis, to convert to Yazidism.